monome/crow/readme-development.md

 The `IO_block_t` type is a struct described in `ll/adda.h` and should be used to access the signals and metadata in the block processor.

+In general, signal processing extensions should be built in C and provide declarative-style hooks to the lua environment.
+As the signal processing runs at higher priority than the lua environment, this ensures that signal outputs don't run into underruns due to high CPU usage.
+Accompanying lua libraries to provide lua-style syntax is encouraged (see metro.lua or input.lua for examples).

 #### Inputs

 The input jacks are only sampled once per block, but the `b->in[channel][]` array